Bleuje/ocaml-mesh-plot/README.md

 ## Possible future improvement
 - More mesh processing
 - Make it more user friendly
-- Increase rendering speed with another library
+- Increase rendering speed
-- Optimize speed
+- More functionnal coding style
-- More functionnal style
+- Move the camera with a simplified point cloud reprenting the mesh
-- Move the camera on a simplified point cloud
+- Generalize to polygon facets
 - Fix bugs?